emannenicholas/pupe-pat/README.md

 [//]: # (A description of how to install the project on a local machine for development)

+## Purpose
+The purpose of this tool is to facilitate processing pupil plate images collected during the collimation of a telescope.
+A "pupil plate" is a defocused star that is defocused so much that it appears as a donut.
+The shape of that donut can be used to characterize (and hopefully eliminate) optical distortion.

+The goal of this software tool is to help the user isolate which pupil plate image is the best out of a pre-exposed set of images by identifying the best position for the tip and tilt of the M2 mechanism.

 ## Installation
 The code is meant to be run in a docker file.
 You can pull the docker image by typing the following in the terminal: